 Military Personnel (and their families) and Veterans

-Any student who is a member of the armed forces of the United States on full-time active duty and stationed in the State of New York shall be charged the resident tuition rate.
-In addition, spouses and dependent children are to be considered residents of the New York State.
-Such students shall continue to be charged the resident rate at a college of CUNY, even if they are subsequently discharged from military service.
+Members of the armed forces of the United States on a full-time active duty station in the State of New York, and their spouses and dependent children, who enroll at a CUNY college, shall be charged the in-state tuition rate.
+Such students shall continue to be charged the in-state rate at CUNY even if they are subsequently discharged from military service.

 United Nations Personnel

 Foreign nationals employed by the United Nations, wishing to take advantage of the University's resident tuition rates, must present verification of their status as: 1) employee of the United Nations, 2) the spouse, or 3) a dependent of a United Nation employee.
 The verification required is at least an annual certification from the Office of Human Resources Management.
 It is recommended, however, that confirmation be obtained from the Personnel Officer at the United Nations each semester because employment status can change rather frequently.
 The employees, spouses of employees and dependent children of employees of the United Nations shall be deemed to be residents of New York City.